jessevdk/go-flags/README.md

 will be appended to the Verbose field. e.g. when specifying -vvv, the resulting value of Verbose will be {[true, true, true]}.

-Slice options work exactly the same as primitive type options, except that whenever the option is encountered, a value is appended to the slice.

-Map options from string to primitive type are also supported.
-On the command line, you specify the value for such an option as key:value.
-For example

-    type Options struct {
-        AuthorInfo string[string] `short:"a"`
-    }

-Then, the `AuthorInfo` map can be filled with something like `-a name:Jesse -a "surname:van den Kieboom"`.

-Available field tags:
- * short:          the short name of the option (single character)
- * long:           the long name of the option
- * description:    the description of the option (optional)
- * optional:       whether an argument of the option is optional (optional)
- * optional-value: the value of an optional option when the option occurs without an argument (optional)
- * default:        the default value of an option.
- * required:       whether an option is required to appear on the command line.
-If a required option is not present, the parser will return ErrRequired.
- * base:           a base used to convert strings to integer values (optional)
- * value-name:     the name of the argument value (to be shown in the help, optional)

-Either short: or long: must be specified to make the field eligible as an option.

 Example:
 --------
 	var opts struct {